primitivefinance/mythic/README.md

 # Mythic

-Mythic is a native desktop client for smart contracts.
+Mythic is a native blockchain navigator.

 ## Build & Run Locally